 We went back to the farm, cleaned the birds, and had a cup of coffee and some lunch before I pulled on the highway and headed for home, never suspecting.
 That was on Saturday, and the following Tuesday I got the call from Columbia, and my mother.

 “Your Uncle Mel is gone,” said Mom.
 “They found him in the house when no one could raise him on Sunday and Monday.
 Apparently he’d been dead for some time.
 Heart attack.”

 You think about a lot of things when you get news like that.
 You think about how, certainly, and why.

-But beyond the shock of hearing the worst, I found it in myself to accept it with the satisfaction that Uncle Mel left us in exactly the frame of mind he would have wanted.
+But beyond the shock of hearing the worst, I found it in myself to accept it knowing that Uncle Mel left with exactly the satisfaction he would have wanted.
 His last hunt – our last hunt together – was a reminder of the best days of his life, when birds were abundant, time was abundant, and it was time shared with someone that I knew he cared for above all others.
-Sad as I was to hear, I was privileged to share that last day with him – elated that his last hunt had been a good one.
+Heart-breaking as it was, I smiled – felt privileged to share one last day with him – elated that it had been a good one.

 The last hunt with Uncle Mel!